Matthew Robineau

 For business owners, using future business revenue to repay bridging finance can be a viable strategy.
 This approach is particularly relevant for businesses expecting a significant increase in revenue due to new contracts, product launches, or other growth opportunities.
 The anticipated increased cash flow can be allocated towards repaying the loan.

-Borrowers with investments that are due to mature can use the proceeds to repay their bridging loan.
+Borrowers with investments that are due to maturity can use the proceeds to repay their bridging loan.
 This strategy involves timing the loan term to coincide with the maturity dates of bonds, stocks, or other investment vehicles.

 It requires careful financial planning to ensure the investments yield sufficient returns to cover the loan repayment.